 Common chicory can be an indicator of rich soil.

 - Chickweed and chicory like rich soil—high in nitrogen—and will grow well in sweet, compacted soil.

 If you have groundsel, you have good soil.

 - Common groundsel is an indicator of rich soil.

 - Crabgrass grows where the soil has been depleted of nutrients and is low in calcium.

 - Dandelions indicate poor soil that is low in calcium, but high in potassium.
 Luckily, they can also make a yummy snack!
 Check out our dandelion recipes.

 Bitter dock might grow if you’ve planted near a swampy area.

 - Dock and goldenrod grow in wet, poorly drained soil.

-- Fragile fern grows in near neutral, dry conditions.
-Fern also might tell you something based on its history of folklore.
+- Fragile fern grows in near-neutral, dry conditions.
+Ferns also might be able to tell you something based on their history of folklore.